scarydoors/currency-converter-react/README.md

 ### Redux

-I have migrated from `react-redux` to React Toolkit and have used a slice to represent my conversion form instead.
+I have migrated from `react-redux` to React Toolkit and have used a slice to represent my conversion form instead of handwritten actions and reducers.
 I have also deprecated the former API implementation in favor of using createAPI provided by Redux Toolkit to leverage the Query system.

 - `conversionFormSlice` - This mostly works the same as the old conversionForm reducer in terms of handling state, fields are still